 Qualifications: MBChB, Dip Ob’s, FRNZCGP.

 Katie graduated from the University of Tasmania in 2007.
 After working in Australia, Katie came to NZ and completed her GP training in 2012.
-Katie’s interests include child health and emergency medicine.
+Katie’s interests include maternal and child health (including breastfeeding issues), skin cancer medicine and minor surgery.
+Katie has completed a Postgraduate Certificate in Women’s Health (University of Otago) and a Certificate in Dermoscopy (Skin Cancer College of Australasia).
 Outside of work Katie is busy with her two young children.
 Qualifications: MBBS Hons, FRNZCGP.

 Sarah started to work for Tahunanui Medical Centre on a long term basis from 2 February 2016.
 Sarah completed her GP training in 2013.
 Sarah has 3 young children and is looking forward to working within her own community of Tahunanui.
 Qualifications: MBChB, MRNZCGP